anjeleno/rivendell-installer/INSTALLER.md

 This uses the debian/ directory at the repo root.

 - Build: `dpkg-buildpackage -b -us -uc` (or use debhelper/dh).
 This produces a .deb that you can host on GitHub Releases or any HTTPS server.
-- Install: `sudo dpkg -i rivendell-cloud-installer_*.deb && sudo apt -f install`
+- Install: `sudo dpkg -i rivendell-installer_*.deb && sudo apt -f install`
 - Hosting: you can publish the .deb directly, or create a signed apt repository (GitHub Pages/Cloudsmith/PackageCloud/Launchpad PPA).
 Ubuntu official repos are not required.

 Debconf questions (online .deb)